orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | X                                   | Fully supported                       |                                                          |

 * [2] Via llvm-roc-libomp
-* [3] Multislotted on this overlay to allow LTS and rolling packages to coexist.
+* [3] Multislotted on this overlay to allow LTS and rolling packages to coexist without resorting to containerization.
 * [4] Backporting security patches is likely to be incomplete.
 No hardened ebuilds will be provided.
 You must either keep a local ebuild fork with cflags-hardened changes or add per-package hardening CFLAGS (e.g.